Valley Ridge Farm, Inc – Morgantown, WV

 Horse Showing and Coaching

 Competition in horse shows is a wonderful way to exhibit all of the hard work you and your horse have put into your training, as well as meeting and enjoying the company of great people.
-We offer professional training, show coaching, and comprehensive horsemanship programs at Valley Ridge Farm.
-If you are approaching your first show, you may have some concerns during this exciting time or you may feel a bit intimidated.
+We offer professional training, show coaching, and comprehensive horsemanship programs at Valley Ridge Farm, Inc. If you are approaching your first show, you may have some concerns during this exciting time or you may feel a bit intimidated.
 It is important to remember that even the most experienced riders were once beginners, too.

 Showing In the Western PA and USEF A-Rated Circuits